t4ng/restpy/README.md

 # Restpy
-Micro Restful API Framework in Python
+Restpy is a Micro Restful API Framework in Python, which is very esay to use and extend.

 ## Quickstart
 <pre>